Colombian special forces. (Photo via)

 The authorities explained that Fair Leonardo had been shot in combat with the army.
 They said he had been trying to solicit money from people in Ocaña for protection.
 "He has learning difficulties," Luz says, "he can’t understand the value of money."
 The authorities told Luz Marina that they had proof of Fair Leonardo’s involvement with FARC, because he had been found with a gun in his hand.
 However, the gun had been placed in his right hand, and Fair Leonardo was left-handed.

-Later, Luz Marina met a man who told her that the army paid him $200,000 COP (about $100) for her son’s body.
+Later, Luz Marina met a man who told her that the army paid him $200,000 COP (about £65) for her son’s body.
+That this was the value the Colombian National Army placed on a young man’s life.
 Luz Marina has spent every penny she has trying to seek justice for her son.
 Five years after his death, she has only been able to bring half of his body home.
 Luz and her family continue to receive death threats for refusing to stay silent about the fate of their loved one.
-There are 27 suspects involved in Fair Leonardo’s case, and like 18 of the 19 Soacha boys who were murdered as part of the scandal, there has yet to be a single conviction.
+There are 27 suspects involved in Fair Leonardo’s case, and like 18 of the 19 Soacha boys who were murdered as part of the scandal, there is yet to be a single conviction.

-Later in the week, I asked the Attorney General about the implications of the reforms for false positive cases.
-They gave me vague reassurances that cases like Fair Leonardo’s are to be exempt from the military courts.
-But Amnesty International says "The armed forces’ continued control over the initial stages of criminal investigation [means that] the reform will make it easier for them to define human rights violations as legitimate acts of conflict, thereby making them subject to military jurisdiction."
+Later in the week, I asked the Attorney General about the implications of the reforms for "false positive" cases.
+They gave me woolly reassurance that cases like Fair Leonardo’s are to be exempt from the military courts.
+But Amnesty International says, "The armed forces’ continued control over the initial stages of criminal investigation [means that] the reform will make it easier for them to define human rights violations as legitimate acts of conflict, thereby making them subject to military jurisdiction."

 Follow Ellie on Twitter: @MissEllieMae